 Laws for Immigrants Married to Korean Nationals

-Laws for immigrants married to Korean nationals Requirements and necessary documents for acquiring Korean nationality Support Institutions
+Requirements and necessary documents for acquiring Korean nationality

 - The National Basic Life Security Law

-- Item 2 in Article 5 (Special law for Foreigners) Among foreigners residing in Korea, those married with Korean citizens that they or his spouses are pregnant, raising under-aged children with Korean nationality and also stays or resides with linear ascendants with Korean nationality relevant to the Article 5 (a range of beneficiaries) determined by the Korean president, become the beneficiaries.
+- Article 5-2 (Exemption Law for Foreigners): Among international residents in Korea, those married to Korean citizens whose spouses are pregnant, those raising under-aged children with Korean nationality, and also staying or residing with linear ascendants with Korean nationality, shall become beneficiaries pursuant to the presidential decree regarding a range of benefits.

 - One Parent Family Support Law

 - Article 10 (Special provisions for foreigners): One Parent Family Support Law (Hereinafter referred to as “Law”).
-In accordance with the 3rd paragraph of Clause 2 of Article 5, those who are subject to special support refers to a foreigner who is married to a Korean national, resides in Korea, has children with Korean nationality and is registered as a foreigner according to Article 31 of the 「Immigration Law」.
+In accordance with the 3rd paragraph of Clause 2 of Article 5, those who are subject to special support are foreigners who are married to a Korean national, reside in Korea, has children with Korean nationality and are registered as a foreigner according to Article 31 of the 「Immigration Law」

-- This law is intended to swiftly support those in need facing dangerous situations and to help them stay out of danger and lead meaningful and healthy lives as humans.
+- This law is intended to swiftly support those in need or who are facing dangerous situations and to help them stay out of danger and lead meaningful and healthy lives.

-- Article 5 (Those for urgent aid) Those eligible for application by this law are people under dangerous situations and hence are in need of urgent aid (hereinafter referred to as "those in need of urgent aid").
+- Article 5 (Those requiring urgent aid) Those eligible for application under this law are people under in dangerous situations and thus need of urgent aid (hereinafter referred to as "those in need of urgent aid").

-Item 2 in Article 5 (Special law for foreigners) Foreigners staying in Korea that are determined by the president and also relevant to Article 5 become those eligible for applications of urgent aid.
+- Item 2 in Article 5 (Special law for foreigners) Foreigners staying in Korea that are determined by the president and also fall under Article 5 become those eligible for applications of urgent aid.

 - National Health Insurance Act

-- This law is intended to improve national health and also for social security by providing insurance benefits on prevention, diagnosis, treatment and rehabilitation against diseases or injuries of that nation as well as the birth, death and health promotions.
+- This law is intended to improve national health and social security by providing insurance benefits for prevention, diagnosis, treatment and rehabilitation of diseases or injuries as well as birth, death and health promotions.

 - ① The government can separately determine the health insurance of laborers at the work place that governments in foreign countries are users according to negotiations with foreign governments.

-- If the immigrant’s husband already holds job-related insurances, the immigrant can be added as a dependent family member to the husband’s national health insurance.
-The required documents are to be submitted by the husband to the National Health Insurance Corporation
+- If the immigrant’s husband already holds job-related insurance, the immigrant can be added as a dependent family member to the husband’s national health insurance.
+The required documents are to be submitted by the husband to the National Health Insurance Corporation.

-- If neither the immigrant woman nor her husband holds any job-related insurances, the immigrant woman may apply for local insurances.
+- If neither the immigrant woman nor her husband hold any job-related insurance, the immigrant woman may apply for local insurance.

 - The applicant must apply at the local National Health Insurance Corporation office with her Alien Registration Card.